 If you are reading the version of Bladesinging published in the Sword Coast Adventurer's Guide, please note that an updated version was published in Tasha's Cauldron of Everything.
 The errata document for Sword Coast Adventurer's Guide includes all of the changes to update the subclass.

-You also get free proficiency with a one-handed melee weapon (Rapier, shortsword, or Whip is your best bet), which is great since the Wizard gets literally the worst list of weapon proficiencies in the game. : Light armor on a Wizard is a nice boost to AC.
+You also get free proficiency with a one-handed melee weapon (Rapier, Shortsword, or Whip is your best bet), which is great since the Wizard gets literally the worst list of weapon proficiencies in the game. : Light armor on a Wizard is a nice boost to AC.
 Mage Armor works great, but it eats one of your precious prepared spell slots for the day, which can be a hard trade at low levels when the AC difference is only +1 and your prepared spells are precious.
-Still, at higher levels when you're using Bladesong regularly, that +1 to AC is worth the spell. +1 is a big bonus in 5e.
+Still, at higher levels when you're using Bladesong regularly, that +1 to AC is worth the spell unless you can guarantee access to magic items. +1 is a big bonus in 5e.

 Bladesong, combined with high Dexterity and buffs like Shield, allows the Bladesinger to boost their AC to heights that most classes simply can't match without without magic items.
 However, you're still vulnerable to other sources of damage like spells and area of effect damage, so bring other defensive options like Absorb Elements and Counterspell.
 Also remember that a single critical hit could easily take you out of combat unless you can also use Song of Defense to reduce the damage enough to keep yourself going.